icbi-lab/infercnvpy/docs/tutorials/tutorial_3k.md

 cnv.tl.leiden(adata)
 ```

-After running leiden clustering, we plot the chromosome heatmap
+After running leiden clustering, we can plot the chromosome heatmap
 by CNV clusters.
 We can observe that, as opposted to the clusters
 at the bottom, the clusters at the top have essentially no differentially expressed genomic regions.
-The differentially expressed regions are likely due to copy number variation and those
+The differentially expressed regions are likely due to copy number variation and the respective
 clusters likely represent tumor cells.

 ```python